awesmubarak/markdown_strings/README.rst

 allows the creation of markdown-compliant strings.
 The following is a summary of features with usage examples.

+Note: asterisk and underscores are escaped for all functions that do not format to code (inline_code and code_block).

 Standard markdown features
 ==========================